mnigro9/SARdBScene/README.md

 ## Data Annotation files
-Folder SARdBScene_annotations
-{‘split’: ’train’, ‘valid’, ’test’}	{‘scene’: ‘office’, ‘home’, ‘urban’, ‘nature’}
+Folder SARdBScene_annotations: the main source for labels

-— ‘split_scene.csv’ files contain the SARdBScene filename, original source files used in data mixing process, scene class, sound event classes, source counts, speaker counts, and sound effects counts.
+— ‘split_scene.csv’ files contain the SARdBScene filename, original source files used in data mixing process, scene class, sound event classes, source counts, speaker counts, and sound effects counts. {‘split’: ’train’, ‘valid’, ’test’}	{‘scene’: ‘office’, ‘home’, ‘urban’, ‘nature’}

 Speech centric annotations: making use of these requires some extra steps to cross-reference the speaker recordings with the final SARdBScene mixtures.
 Using the ‘split_scene.csv’ files to determine what speaker recording is in each SARdBScene mixture since we didn’t update the file naming